FlatsWire/api-v1.0/README.md

 The result is composed of an array of periods which are not available for the apartment or an array of array if you provided a list of ids.
 If a period started before the `ts`parameter and finished at the day of the request or later, you will get it.
 Status indicates more fine information why the apartment is not available.
-I'm not sure you need this now, but here the list of statuses you are able to get in case of:
+Here the list of statuses returned for a booking:
 * 4, means apartment in hold.
 * 5, means apartment booking for the given period has been confirmed.
 * 6, means apartment has been fully booked.